LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/WatsonAssistant.md

 Once image is selected you will be asked to fill the information.
 "Image Source" url must be provided.
 You can also describe the image title and description (example filled form is shown in the Figure 2.2).

 {: .important}
 If Images are sent in Rich content, then their URLs must be added to a whitelist via internal LivePerson configuration (Houston: `messaging.rich.content.valid.urls`).
 Please note that you must add all possible domains to this list manually as wildcards are not supported.
-Moreover,All domains must be HTTPS secure.
+Moreover, All domains must be HTTPS secure.

 <img class="fancyimage" style="width:850px" src="img/watsonassistant/Image-Fields-Response.png">